kayla-fernando/Eyelid-conditioning-analysis/README.md

 shadedErrorBar.m is a public function available on MATLAB File Exchange that is used in the following script: plotLearningCurves.m

-Image processing software (FIJI/ImageJ) is requried for imageSubtraction.m
+Image processing software (FIJI/ImageJ) is required for imageSubtraction.m

 MIJI or MIJ is a package used to interact with FIJI or ImageJ, respectively, in MATLAB.
 Available on MATLAB File Exchange